You’ve come to read the next chapter in a book only to find that your Kindle won’t turn on and it looks dead.

-It can take at least an hour before you see any sign of life on the display.
+It can take at least 30 mins before you see any sign of life on the display.
 So, plug your Kindle Paperwhite into the charger and leave it for a while.
-Hopefully after a couple of hours you should see the battery icon on the display or the screensaver.
+Following this, you should see the battery icon on the display or the screensaver.

 If the device still shows no signs, you may need to reboot the device using the instructions from section 1.

 So, you’ve tried all of the above and your Kindle Paperwhite is STILL not working.